markaleksanderh/webcore-example/patterns/label.md

 #### Rules

+- Should not display rich text.
-Text can only be on one line.
+- Text can only be on one line.
 Text does not wrap.

 ### State